milkbottledude/woodlands-jb_tracker/README.md

 import numpy as np
 import matplotlib.pyplot as plt
 ```
-The packages are the same as in chapter 3.1 except for pandas 🐼, as I will need the Dataframes 𝄜 that come with the pandas library to showcase the data in a neat table.
+The packages are the same as in chapter 3.1 except for pandas 🐼, as I will need the Dataframes𝄜that come with the pandas library to showcase the data in a neat table.

-Then I defined a list of all the days in a week, and a list of all the times of a day.
-This is needed for later when organising the congestion values in a pd dataframe according to day and time.
+Then I defined a list of all the days in a week 🗓️, and a list of all the times of a day 🕒.
+This is needed for later when organising the congestion values in a pd dataframe according to day and time 🗃️

 ```
 days = ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun']